Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 Let’s assume you’ve just collected market research data.
 This is where a data reporting dashboard comes in.

 This dashboard is usually made up of survey-oriented graphs and charts to display insights in a digestible manner.
-Some of the charts we recommend you use to build your data reporting dashboard include CSAT Bar and Likert Scale Charts.
+Some of the charts we recommend you use to build your data reporting dashboard include the CSAT Bar and Likert Scale Charts.

 Creating a dashboard requires a bunch of charts and graphs aligned with your objectives.